mintyry/mintychallenges/README.md

 As my mentor taught me: developers can achieve anything!
 (Just don't tell clients this.)
 ### Bonus: make responsive on tablet and mobile
 ### Bonus: make it look nice

+## Second challenge:
+Client once wanted a banner to change text every amount of seconds, which I was allowed to do for them myself.
+I'd like to get simple js practice and make this again.

+### Bonus: make an input field that allows users to edit the subsequent texts